armoredsoftware/demoConfig/README.md

 to see when the reboot has completed

 After the VMs have rebooted, the web interface may be used in order to run the demonstration

+## Running Demo 4 ##
+Open a browser to the web interface.
+Select compute nodes and vms for Appraiser, Attester, and CA. If you have not launched the executables from the VMs then click on the Launch button for each entity, select 'Protocol Number' as the request type and '1' as the number then click 'Send Request'.
+You should see "All checks succeeded" in the Appraiser Log, and "End of Attestation" in the Attester log, if everything succeeded.

 ## Script Descriptions ##